jijopg4u/java-challenge/readme.md

 - I have 3 years experience in Java and I started to use Spring Boot from last year
 - I'm a beginner and just recently learned Spring Boot
-- I know Spring Boot very well and have been using it for many years
+- I know Spring Boot very well and have been using it for many years Jijo Comments: I have 8 years of experience in Java, i have been using Spring and Spring boot for last 4 years.
+I am integratin specialist.
+I have 4 years of experience in Guidewire Integratio as well.
+I am a Guidewire certified associate as well as Fortify certified java developer.
+I am pursuing JPNT N3 and I have experiec in handling japanese clients